jkyuha/hcid_study_2022_GuardianAngel/README.md

 # 👼 Guardian Angel 1004 👼
-### HCI+D Lab, Seoul National University
+### Jan 3 - Feb 23, 2022 | HCI+D Lab, Seoul National University

 > Guardian Angel 1004 is a Chrome Extension developed as a toy project by Kyuha Jung.
-> It was followed by a JavaScript study group in the HCI+D Lab during January and February of 2022.
+> It was created during a JavaScript study group in the winter of 2022.

 ## ▶️ Project Goal

-- Import a HTML file and watch it magically convert to Markdown
-- Drag and drop images (requires your Dropbox account be linked)
-- Import and save files from GitHub, Dropbox, Google Drive and One Drive
-- Drag and drop markdown and HTML files into Dillinger
-- Export documents as Markdown, HTML and PDF

-[Kyuha Jung][kyuha]
+- Explain project goal

 ## ▶️ How It Works

+- how it works

 ## ▶️ References

+- provide boilerplate github repo
+- emailjs

+[Kyuha Jung][kyuha]

 ## ⚠️ Warning